Parabolic Higgs bundles and representations of the fundamental group of a punctured surface into a real group: Hitchin--Kobayashi correspondence

 \subsection{Donaldson's functional}

 {\operatorname {Tr}}

 For a pair of metrics $h_0,h_0e^s\in\cH$ let

-where $D''(s)=\overline{\partial}^E(s)+[\varphi,s]$.
-Note that $\overline{\partial}^E(s)$ belongs to $\Omega^{0,1}(E(\liehc))$ and $[\varphi,s]$ belongs to $\Omega^{1,0}(E(\liemc))$.
+where $D''s=\overline{\partial}^Es+[\varphi,s]$.
+Note that $\overline{\partial}^Es$ belongs to $\Omega^{0,1}(E(\liehc))$ and $[\varphi,s]$ belongs to $\Omega^{1,0}(E(\liemc))$.
 Hence the two summands are orthogonal and we can write

-This allows to view $M$ as a particular case of the functionals defined in \cite{bradlow-garcia-prada-mundet:2003, mundet:2000} using a symplectic point of view (they are instances of integrals of a moment map).
-In particular, the arguments given in [op.cit.] imply that $M$ satisfies the cocycle condition (\ref{eq:cocycle}) and property (\ref{eq:critical-points-solve-equation}).
+This allows to view $M$ as a particular case of the functionals defined in \cite{mundet:2000,bradlow-garcia-prada-mundet:2003} using a symplectic point of view (they are instances of integrals of a moment map), see in particular \cite[(4.10)]{mundet:2000}.
+The arguments given in [op.cit.] imply that $M$ satisfies the cocycle condition (\ref{eq:cocycle}) and property (\ref{eq:critical-points-solve-equation}).

 The functional $M$ is also an analogue of Donaldson's functional considered by Simpson in \cite{Sim88}.
 Indeed, we have the following formula where we apply here the notation introduced in Section \ref{ss:analytic-global-degree} to the adjoint and the isotropy representations, and extend it to sections of twists of $E(\liehc)$ and $E(\liemc)$, for the function $\psi(t)=(e^{t}-t-1)/t^2$.
-Hence Donaldson's functional can be rewritten in the following form which makes evident the relation to Simpson's definition.
+This follows by decomposing $D''s$ on eigenspaces of the adjoint action of $s$, and from the calculation $\int_0^1(1-t)e^{t\lambda}dt = \psi(\lambda)$ for any eigenvalue $\lambda$ of $\ad s$.
+Also, $(.,.)$ is distinguished from $\langle.,.\rangle$: the latter is the Hermitian product on the bundle only, while the former also includes the Hermitian product on forms, so the result is a scalar (which is implicitly integrated against the volume form).